Understanding the Differences in Speed, Reliability, and Sustainability to Make the Smartest Choice for Your Household

 Evaluating Download and Upload Speeds

-When reviewing internet plans, you typically see one flashy number heavily advertised: the download speed.
-On paper, cable internet looks highly competitive because providers routinely offer 1 Gig download packages.
-If your household primarily streams movies or browses social media, you might not notice a massive difference between the two connection types on a daily basis.
+When reviewing potential internet plans, you typically see one flashy number heavily advertised in large font: the download speed.
+On paper, cable internet looks highly competitive because major providers now routinely offer 1 Gig (1,000 Mbps) download packages.
+If your household primarily spends time streaming movies on Netflix or endlessly scrolling through social media, you might not notice a massive day-to-day difference between the two connection types.

 Network Latency and Gaming Performance